someparty/someparty/source/articles/2021-01-31-samurai-sword.html.markdown

 ###[Neos](https://supremeecho.bandcamp.com/album/neos): "Sleeve"
 ==Listen at [Bandcamp](https://supremeecho.bandcamp.com/album/neos)==

 Victoria label [Supreme Echo](http://www.supremeecho.com/) has another fascinating archival release on the way - this time spotlighting the whip-fast Victoria hardcore pioneers [Neos](https://supremeecho.bandcamp.com/album/neos).
 The group recorded and infrequently toured between 1980 and 1983, sharing the stage during their brief run with legends like the Subhumans, Black Flag, and the Dead Kennedys.
-Neos will see their discography collected later this year as a new LP titled *The Teens Hellbent On Speed*.
+Neos will see their discography collected later this year as a new LP titled *Three Teens Hellbent On Speed*.
 Before that arrives, though, the label's repressing the band's posthumous demos collection *Fight With Donald* as an 18-song 7" (when you play this fast, that's a perfectly reasonable amount of material to fit on an EP).
 You can stream the song "Sleeve," the only track from the 45 to reappear on the album, at Bandcamp.
 The record ships out on April 15.

 *Fight With Donald* originally surfaced in 1995 through Break Even and [Schizophrenic Records](https://schizophrenicrex.bandcamp.com/), collecting rehearsal tape material tracked in 1980.
 During their original run, Neos' only official releases were the 1982 EPs *End All Discrimination* and *Hassibah Gets The Martian Brain Squeeze*.